Home » Equipment » Tablet Friability Test Calibration and Specification

 Friability Test procedure:

-1. Collect an equal amount of tablets from both sides of the chute and affix a status label on it.
-Take the tablet’s weight equal to or less than 6.5 g if the unit weight is equal to or less than 650 mg.
+1. Collect an equal number of tablets from both sides of the chute and affix a status label on them.
+Take tablets weighing equal to or less than 6.5 g if the unit weight is 650 mg or less.

-2. If tablets have a unit weight of more than 650 mg, then collect ten tablets as a whole sample.
+2. If the tablets have a unit weight exceeding 650 mg, collect ten tablets as a whole sample.

 3. Check the calibration status before starting the operation.

-4. Before the test, Dedust all tablets and note down the weight, and put the required quantity of tablets into the drum.
+4. Before the test, dedust all tablets, record their weights, and place the required quantity into the drum.

 5. Set all parameters (revolution time) and start the test.

-7. Now apply the formula to calculate the friability.
+7. Proceed to apply the formula to calculate the friability.

-8. If the result falls out of the accepted limits, repeat the test 3 times and calculate its means.
+8. If the result exceeds the accepted limits, repeat the test three times and calculate the mean.

 Note: Proper de-dusting of tablets is to be done before and after the test to avoid false results.

-Important: If the shape or size of an uncoated tablet is causing Tambling to be irregular, the friability drum can shift at 10º from the main position.
+Important: If the shape or size of an uncoated tablet is causing irregular Tambling, the friability drum can be shifted 10º from the main position.

 friability test formula/ equation